 Medical treatment is rarely needed.
 If your pain symptoms are severe, you may need treatment from your doctor to relieve your symptoms.
 There are a number of treatments available:

 - Birth control pills or hormones can help reduce the changes in your breasts caused by hormones.

-- Fine-needle aspiration, which is a surgical procedure to remove the fluid from the cyst using a needle, which can relieve pain that is caused by large cysts.
+- Fine needle aspiration, a surgical procedure to remove the fluid from the cyst using a needle, can relieve pain caused by large cysts.

-- Surgical removal of the cyst may be needed if fine-needle aspiration does not relieve your symptoms.
+- Surgical removal of the cyst, or lumpectomy, may be necessary if fine needle aspiration doesn’t relieve your symptoms.

 - new or different lumps in your breasts

 - redness or puckering of the skin on your breasts